Configuration

 Configuring without an input file

-If the input file is not defined then Meson will generate a header file all the entries in the configuration data object.
+If the input file is not defined then Meson will generate a header file with all the entries in the configuration data object.
 The replacements are the same as when generating #mesondefine entries:

 conf_data.set('FOO', '"string"') => #define FOO "string"